Yankees vs. Cubs Player Props Betting Odds

-Player props can be found for Gleyber Torres and Nico Hoerner, among others, when the New York Yankees host the Chicago Cubs at Yankee Stadium on Saturday at 1:05 PM ET.
+Gleyber Torres and Nico Hoerner are two of the players with prop bets available when the New York Yankees and the Chicago Cubs square off at Yankee Stadium on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!